Fraudulent Payments

-For tailored training sessions explaining more about the ISAs, please send a mail to john@jmcc.ie.
+For audit cold file reviews and tailored training sessions explaining more about various topics like AML, Audit, FRS 102, please send a mail to john@jmcc.ie.

 For more on engagement and representation letter templates and a variety of CPD webinars on money laundering and other accounting/audit related topics, please go to our website for: